 The Government recognises that children can not socially distance and it is acceptable for them not to keep their distance when in their bubble groups.

-4. What will classrooms look like in September?
+4. What will classrooms look like?

 5. What will happen a break and lunchtimes?

 There will be staggered break and lunchtimes so that children can remain in their year group bubbles at all times.
 School will provide hot lunches if required.
 School will not be providing hot snacks at break time.